SemiLayerDocs

 }

 query is disabled by default and must be explicitly enabled.
-All other operations default to 'public' when no rule is set, but require the lens to have the appropriate facet declared.
+All other operations default to 'public' when no grant is set.

 Dual-Token Pattern